 It is normal for your hands and feet to turn cold during winter season or if you are exposed to dry windy air.
 However, there is certainly something abnormal when you feel your hands and feet cold throughout the year.
 Poor blood circulation in limbs is the main cause for cold hands and feet.
-When exposed to cold air, the arteries and capillaries of the limbs get narrow or become constricted.
-This results in poor blood supply to your hands and feet.
-Thus you feel your hands and feet turning cold.

 Besides, cold atmosphere, your hands and feet can turn cold with some underlying health problem.
 At times cold extremities can be painful and discomforting.